 Want to road trip the US?
-If you are looking for some inspiration for your next great American road trip, I have put together a list of the best road trips in the USA that need to be on your US bucket list according to some of my fellow travel bloggers.
+If you are looking for some inspiration for your next great American road trip, I have put together a list of the best road trips in the USA according to some of my fellow travel bloggers.
 (And make sure to check out my complete road trip packing list and road trip music playlist to make sure you have all your road trip essentials before you go!)

 Best Road Trips in the USA